 Best Angus & Quarter Horses

-Best Angus will be hosting their 7th Annual Best Angus & Quarter Horses Production Sale at 2 p.m., Monday, March 1, at the ranch southeast of Watford City.
-The sale will offer 80 registered yearling Angus bulls, 15 coming two-year-old registered Angus bulls, and 50 registered open heifer calves.
+Best Angus will be hosting their 9th Annual Best Angus & Quarter Horses Production Sale at 2 p.m., Monday, March 7, at the ranch southeast of Watford City.
+The sale will offer 75-registered yearling Angus bulls and 15 coming two-year-old registered Angus bulls.
 For more information, visit the ranch website, http://www.bestangusandquarterhorses.com.

 Prior to their annual production sale, Bests marketed their range ready registered yearling bulls by private treaty.
 What started in 1987 as a 4-H and FFA project of Pete's has grown into a registered Angus cowherd known for efficient, profitable, maternal cattle that serve the cattlemen of today's beef industry well.

 The Badlands Angus Alliance on the first Tuesday of December offered registered Angus coming two-year-old bulls from the three programs and bred females from customers of Badlands Angus Alliance.
-Badlands Angus Alliance will be supporting Best customers with the Female Focus sale on Jan.
-5, 2021.
-"We have also added an additional cow, due to the overwhelming success of the December sale," stated Pete Best.
+Badlands Angus Alliance will be supporting Best customers with the Female Focus Sale on Jan.
+5. "We have also added an additional cow, due to the overwhelming success of the December sale," stated Pete Best.

 For more information on Best Angus and Quarter Horses or Badlands Angus Alliance, contact Pete at 701-570-6959 or visit http://www.bestangusandquarterhorses.com.